olafrv/fence_vmware_soap/README.txt

 *** CAUTION: Use the version 15/01/2015 of fence_vmware_soap stonith plugin agent, which includes compatibility for the fence_vmware_soap script provided by both fence-agents versions (3.X and 4.X). ***

-Copy the fence_vmware_soap (bash script) stonith plugin agent to ONE of the following EXISTENT directories:
+Copy the fence_vmware_soap.sh stonith plugin agent to ONE of the following EXISTENT directories with the following NAME (Strip the .sh extension):
-- /usr/lib/stonith/plugins/external/
+- /usr/lib/stonith/plugins/external/fence_vmware_soap
-- /usr/lib64/stonith/plugins/external/
+- /usr/lib64/stonith/plugins/external/fence_vmware_soap

 For more information, about the stonith plugin agents visit the following links:
 - 8.1.
 STONITH Agents: https://doc.opensuse.org/products/draft/SLE-HA/SLE-ha-guide_sd_draft/cha.ha.agents.html